 Such a large-scale endeavor required profound technological capabilities and knowledge, which the bank lacked.
 Therefore, they started a tendering process to develop a payment processing system and invited Intellias along with other top IT services providers from Central and Eastern Europe to participate.

-Based on our immense experience developing payment solutions combined with a deep understanding of banking industry specifics, our team designed the architecture of a payment processing system that completely met our client’s requirements for availability and resiliency.
-Our architecture design prompted the bank’s executives to establish a partnership with Intellias as a reliable financial software development services provider.
+Based on our immense experience developing payment solutions combined with a deep understanding of banking industry specifics, our team designed a payment system architecture that completely met our client’s requirements for availability and resiliency.
+Our payment system design prompted the bank’s executives to establish a partnership with Intellias as a reliable financial software development services provider.